Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Modelling of the Stellar Photosphere

 We first model the transmission spectrum of TRAPPIST-1\,c assuming that the TLSE can completely explain each visit's transmission spectrum.
 This approach is motivated by the presence of small features resembling water absorption (e.g., around 1.4\,µm; Figure~\ref{fig:stellar_contamination_results}) and a pronounced slope towards short wavelengths in the spectrum of the first visit.
-We use the open-source code \texttt{stctm} \citep{stctm} to perform the TLS retrievals.
+We use the open-source code \texttt{stctm} \citep{stctm,piaulet-ghorayeb_jwst_2024} to perform the TLS retrievals.
 We model the presence of two populations of heterogeneities: spots (covering a fraction $f_\mathrm{spot}$ of the photosphere, and cooler than the photosphere at a temperature $T_{\rm{spot}}<T_{\rm{phot}}$), and faculae (with $f_\mathrm{fac}$ representing their covering fraction, and $T_{\rm{fac}}>T_{\rm{phot}}$ their temperature).

 For each population of heterogeneities, we fit for the temperature difference to the photosphere ($T_\mathrm{het} = T_\mathrm{phot} + \Delta T_\mathrm{het}$), and place a conservative uniform prior from 0 to 50\% on the covering fraction for each of the components, $f_\mathrm{het}$.
 The stellar photosphere temperature is fitted using a Gaussian prior, with the mean set by the literature value of 2566\,K \citep{agol_refining_2021} and a standard deviation of 50\,K. We allow faculae to be at most 1000\,K hotter than the photosphere (with an otherwise uniform prior on $\Delta T_\mathrm{fac}>0$), while the minimum temperature of spots is set by the minimum temperature for which stellar models are available in our grid (2300\,K).
 In the retrieval, we select at each iteration the closest-matching model (in effective temperature and surface gravity space) for the photosphere, spot, and faculae components from a finely-sampled pre-computed grid obtained with the \texttt{MSG} module \citep{townsend_msg_2023} using the PHOENIX \citep{husser_new_2013} stellar model grid.
-We also fit the $\log g_\mathrm{het}$ used for the heterogeneities, allowing it to be lower than that of the photosphere following recent work \citep{lim_atmospheric_2023, fournier-tondreau_near-infrared_2024}, but retrieve a value consistent with that of the photosphere \citep{agol_refining_2021}.
+We also introduce the fitting of $\Delta \log g_\mathrm{het}$ (Piaulet-Ghorayeb et al., in prep), the $\log g$ difference between the photosphere and heterogeneity components, allowing the heterogeneity spectra to use a lower $\log g_\mathrm{het}$ than that of the photosphere, motivated by recent work \citep[e.g.,][]{fournier-tondreau_near-infrared_2024}.